yraffah/yraffah.github.io/_posts/2014-05-10-migrating-to-jekyll.md

 tags: [jekyll,blog]
 ---

 Here I am back again to blogging after stopping for several years.
-I'm still not through with everything yet but I'm currently migrating my old *Drupal* blog as well as my recent *Octopress* to *Jekyll*, the greatest text-file-based blog.
+I'm still not through with everything yet <s>but I'm currently migrating my old *Drupal* blog as well as my recent *Octopress* to *Jekyll*</s>, the greatest text-file-based blog.

 ## Remaining
 As you can see, it is still a beta move and I have a lot remaining.
 Therefore, I thought of having it listed down so I can mark whatever is done once I'm through with it.
 Here goes the list: